 Peppermint Oil For Skin

-Peppermint essential oil is loaded with antimicrobial and antiseptic properties which can help with acne.
+The oil of Peppermint is loaded with antimicrobial and antiseptic properties which can help with acne.
 It reduces acne-causing bacteria to treat breakouts.
 It also is made up of at least 30% menthol which gives it a cooling sensation to soothe angry pimples.

 With its high menthol content, peppermint essential oil also works wonders on itchy skin.
 Dilute it with aloe vera gel or a skin-friendly carrier oil to soothe rashes, redness, dry and irritated skin as well as sunburns.